LBNL-ETA/SimulatorToFMU/simulatortofmu/doc/userGuide/source/bestPractice.rst

 Configuring the Simulator XML input file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To export Simulator as an FMU, the user needs to write an XML file which contains the list of inputs, outputs and parameters of the FMU.
+To export a Simulator as an FMU, the user needs to write an XML file which contains the list of inputs, outputs and parameters of the FMU.
 The XML snippet below shows how a user has to write such an input file.
 A template named ``SimulatorModeldescritpion.xml`` which shows such a file is provided in the ``parser/utilities`` installation folder of SimulatorToFMU.
 This template should be adapted to create new XML input file.